darwaishx/celebrity-recognition/1-celebrity-recognition/README.md

 ![](assets/cf-1.png)

 3. You should now see the screen with status CREATE_IN_PROGRESS.
-Click on the Stacks link in the top navigation to see current CloudFormation stacks.
+Click on the Stacks link in the top navigation and then click Refresh icon to see current CloudFormation stacks.

 ![](assets/cf-2.png)